Talking to children about erections | Helpful tips & advice

 Is their erection sexual?
 A lot of parents feel uncomfortable with erections because it feels sexual to them.
 Now, this isn’t surprising considering erections in an adult are usually associated with sex, and if you don’t have a penis yourself, then you’d be unaware of how often they may happen.

 So an erection in a child isn’t sexual, as you aren’t touching their penis for a sexual reason.
-Also your child isn’t having sexual thoughts and feelings (that won’t happen until puberty which is when their body will to start to create the hormones that are responsible for sexual feelings).
+Also, your child isn’t having sexual thoughts and feelings (that won’t happen until puberty, which is when their body will start to create the hormones that are responsible for sexual feelings).

 What if they happen all the time?
 So why does it feel like it’s all the time?
-Probably because you’re noticing them.
+It’s probably because you’re noticing them.

-Let me share a story with you, that explains what I mean.
+Let me share a story with you that explains what I mean.
 I have a bright orange car, and we chose that colour so that I wouldn’t lose it in a carpark (something I often do).
 And when we first got this car, I was surprised at how many orange cars were out and about on the road!
 I was noticing lots of them.
-But the reality was, that there actually wasn’t a large number of orange cars being driven on the road.
-It just felt like there was, because I was noticing them.
-And this is what can happen for erections.
-If you look out for them, then you’ll notice them and it may start to feel as if their penis is always erect.
+But the reality was that there wasn’t a large number of orange cars being driven on the road.
+It just felt like there was because I was noticing them.
+This is what can happen with erections.
+If you look out for them, then you’ll notice them, and it may start to feel as if their penis is always erect.

 Should you ever worry?